pl3onasm/Knights-tour/README.md

 This program returns a path for a knight's tour on a nxn chessboard, where n <= 1000.
 The output consists of a list containing the coordinates indicating the successive knight's jumps on the chessboard.
 For n < 32 a graphical representation is included in the output file (in which the numbers indicate the order in which the moves are made).
 If no tour is possible, the program outputs an appropriate message.

 To compute a knight's tour, the program makes use of a depth-first-search algorithm that is guided by Warnsdorff’s rule, which simply states that the search should always move to the adjacent, unvisited square with minimal degree, i.e. with the least number of remaining adjacent, unexplored squares to move to.
 This rule, however, does not tell anything about what to do in case of ties, which are, in fact, so frequent in this problem that its heuristic value is far too weak to make for an efficient program.
 This is why an additional heuristic has been applied, which prioritizes adjacent squares that are farthest away from the board's center, since those have the least number of options to continue the knight's path from.
-The combination of these two heuristics efficiently directs the path towards a solution and prevents it from running into dead ends.
+The combination of these two heuristics efficiently directs the path towards a solution, as it minimizes reliance on expensive backtracking by preventing it from running into dead ends.

 ## ♘ Usage